 Section 9.
 Attendance of Board members

 Board members are expected to fulfill the duties imposed on them by the nature of their office.
-It is expected that Board members attend meetings at a public location for regularly scheduled meeting of the full board.
+It is expected that Board members attend meetings at a public location for regularly scheduled meetings of the full board.
 Board members must notify the System Executive Director if they are unable to attend a board meeting.
 When a Board member is absent from a meeting, the following actions will be taken.
-The President shall notify in writing any member missing his or her second meeting.
-Upon a member's third absence the topic will be included on the agenda for discussion at the next meeting.
+The President shall notify in writing any member missing their second meeting.
+Upon a member's third absence, the topic will be included on the agenda for discussion at the next meeting.
 The System Board, by a majority vote may, with a quorum present, declare a Board position vacant if a Director fails to attend three (3) meetings during the fiscal year.

 Section 10.
 Committees

 The President of the Board of Directors shall appoint committees.
-Membership on standing committees is limited to members of the Board of Directors; excluding the Nominating Committee which is made up of members only.
+Membership on standing committees is limited to members of the Board of Directors, excluding the Advocacy and Education Committee and the Nominating Committee.
+The Advocacy and Education Committee is comprised of members of the Board of Directors, IHLS staff, school and public library members, and a public library trustee.
+The Nominating Committee is made up of members only.
 Membership on committees shall be not less than three.
 Members of the Board of Directors are limited to membership on two standing committees, excluding the Executive Committee.
 Terms on committees are for one year, or until such time as new appointments are made.

-All IHLS Board committees are advisory only except the Executive Committee and the Nominating Committee.
+All IHLS Board committees are advisory only, except the Executive Committee and the Nominating Committee.
 Advisory committees do not have the authority to make binding recommendations or determinations or to take any other substantive action.

 Executive Committee:

-The elected officers of the Board of Directors plus one other Board member shall constitute the Executive Committee.
+The elected officers of the Board of Directors, plus one other Board member, shall constitute the Executive Committee.
 A majority of the Executive Committee may authorize payment of bills in the event a meeting cannot be held.
 The duties of the committee shall be:

 To conduct business between regularly scheduled meetings of the Board of Directors